Treating Your Dog’s Upset Stomach

 Another common cause of diarrhea in dogs, especially those that are not on a monthly Heartworm Preventative (which also acts as a monthly intestinal dewormer) are GI parasites.
 This is also a common cause seen in puppies or newly adopted dogs.
 In order to diagnose GI parasites in your pet, your veterinarian will run a fecal test on a stool sample.
 The results of this test will help them choose an appropriate deworming medication for your dog.

-So regardless of the cause, it is always recommended that if your dog is experiencing vomiting or diarrhea, that you call to make an appointment to have your pet be examined.
+So regardless of the cause, it is always recommended that if your dog is experiencing vomiting or diarrhea, we recommend that you call our Veterinary Hospital to make an appointment to have your pet be examined.